thebamp/thebamp.org/site/content/get_involved/_index.md

   boxColor: red
 cards:
   - title: Art / Mural Class
-    description: BAMP believes it is our duty to inspire the next generation of leaders in our society. <strong>Our Art Classes are on hold due to COVID-19.</strong>
+    description: BAMP believes it is our duty to inspire the next generation of leaders in our society. **Our Art Classes are on hold due to COVID-19.**
-    linkUrl:
+    linkUrl: #
     linkText: Apply
     imageUrl: /img/get_involved/art-class.jpg
     boxColor: yellow
   - title: Volunteer
     description: Volunteers help us achieve our mission and ignite change throughout the city as we engage in public art and creative programing.
 Our volunteers serve as ambassadors of the organization with the public through events, paint days, and arts advocacy.
-    linkUrl:
+    linkUrl: #
     linkText: Apply
     imageUrl: /img/get_involved/volunteer.jpg
     boxColor: blue